robert/robert.github.com/_posts/2018-08-13-how-to-build-a-tcp-proxy-4-tls-support.md

 We need to:

-* Generate a TLS certificate for the domain that we are trying to proxy for
+* Generate a TLS certificate for our target app's hostname
 * Install our root CA's public key as one of the trusted authorities on your phone
 * Generate a root CA public/private key pair and use the private key to sign this TLS certificate
 * Pass this certificate into `twisted`'s `listenSSL` function and use it to listen for incoming connections